 The coffee Bonefish serves is Certified Rainforest Alliance, meaning it’s grown and harvested in forests and on farms that use sustainable practices.

 14. They protect the oceans

-Bonefish is affiliated with the ocean conservation foundation the Ocean Trust.
-The Trust builds partnerships between science, and industry to promote ocean sustainability.
+Bonefish is affiliated with the ocean conservation foundation, the Ocean Trust.
+The Trust builds partnerships between science and industry to promote ocean sustainability.
 They also support sustainable fisheries as well as wildlife and environmental initiatives.
-Bonefish grill has contributed more than $1 millions to Ocean Trust for fundraising initiatives and awareness campaigns.
+Bonefish Grill has contributed more than $1 million to Ocean Trust for fundraising initiatives and awareness campaigns.

 15. They hand-cut their fish